ProjectSunday/projectsunday.github.io/docs/npm-global.md

    ```bat
    npm install --save-dev gulp
    ```
-1. In your scripts sections, create an alias for whatever the global command you were going to have people run previously.
+1. In the scripts section of your `package.json`, create an alias for whatever the global command you were going to have people run previously.
    ```js
      scripts: {
        "build": "gulp build"